 Dr Polly Ha is a Korean American British historian, a prize-winning academic and author.

-Whilst specializing in the religious, political and intellectual culture of Tudor, Stuart, and Revolutionary Britain, she has also written and taught on colonial America and Europe.
+Whilst specializing in Tudor, Stuart, and Revolutionary Britain, she has also written and taught on colonial America and Europe.